 The following three features will require the additional license (P1 or P2, depending on the exact need):

-During this time customers must figure out a correct path from either of the following options:
+During this time customers must figure out a correct path from one of the following options:

 - Purchase the necessary P1 or P2 licenses and continue without modifying any of the solutions